Skip to main content.

 Alexios Rosario-Moore

-Alexios Rosario-Moore is a Visiting Assistant Professor in Educational Policy Studies at the University of Illinois at Chicago where he teaches courses on the theoretical foundations of research and the history of higher education.
-His research focuses on the impact of federal and state policy on racial and socioeconomic equity in education, and the influence of racial identity and social class on college enrollment and persistence.
+Alexios Rosario-Moore is a Visiting Assistant Professor in the Leadership, Educational Psychology, and Foundations Department at the University of Illinois at Chicago where he teaches courses on leadership ethics and research theory.
+He is a multi-disciplinary scholar focused on the educational, legal, and epistemic apparatus that reproduces inequities in schools and communities.
 Before moving into social science research and policy analysis, he taught rhetoric and composition at The New School, and was the Academic Director of Bard Early College in New Orleans.
-(PhD, University of Illinois at Chicago; MFA, The New School; BA, Eugene Lang College).
+(PhD, University of Illinois, Chicago; MFA, The New School; BA, Eugene Lang College).

 Adam Ruderman